SeleniumHQ/selenium/README.md

 ## Installing

-These are the requirements to cereate your own local dev environment to contribute to Selenium.
+These are the requirements to create your own local dev environment to contribute to Selenium.

 ### All Platforms
 * [Bazelisk](https://github.com/bazelbuild/bazelisk), a Bazel wrapper that automatically downloads